slate2b/slate2b/README.md

 Hi, I'm @slate2b, and I'm a Software Engineering student in the United States.

 - 👀 I’m interested in creating programs that make life better.
-- 🌱 I’m about 2/3 through a bachelors degree in Computer Science with an emphasis on Software Engineering at Southern New Hampshire University.
-I'm currently taking a class on Full Stack Development using the MEAN Stack.
+- 🌱 I’m about 3/4 through a bachelors degree in Computer Science with an emphasis on Software Engineering at Southern New Hampshire University.
+I'm currently taking a class on Embedded Systems.
 - 💞️ I’m looking to collaborate on anything and everything.
 - 📫 Feel free to reach out to me on <a href="https://www.linkedin.com/in/thomasvaughn82/">
     <img src="https://img.shields.io/badge/LinkedIn-blue?style=for-the-badge&logo=linkedin&logoColor=white" alt="LinkedIn Badge"/>